geoffreyp/geoffreyp.github.io/README.md

 ```

+## Troubleshooting

+This theme is a version of the one found on my website [adriamoreno.info](https://www.adrianmoreno.info).
+If you run into trouble, [you can check the code on my website](https://github.com/zetxek/adrianmoreno.info) for reference.

+## Getting help

+The project is offered "as is", and it's a hobby project.
+Support is given whenever life allows - you can create an issue [create an issue](https://github.com/zetxek/adritian-free-hugo-theme/issues) so anyone else could also help, or the author.

 ## License

 - Copyright 2020 Radity (https://radity.com/), 2022 Adrián Moreno Peña (https://www.adrianmoreno.info)
 - Licensed under MIT (https://github.com/zetxek/adritian-free-hugo-theme/blob/master/LICENSE)

-## Getting help

-The project is offered "as is", and it's a hobby project.
-Support is given whenever life allows - you can create an issue [create an issue]([url](https://github.com/zetxek/adritian-free-hugo-theme/issues)https://github.com/zetxek/adritian-free-hugo-theme/issues) so anyone else could also help, or the author.